-Paleo Restart guides through a 30-day jump start program that can be restarted as many times as you’d like, all for a one-time low cost!
-You’ll be provided with specially crafted meal plans, shopping lists, lots of tips and inspiration, all on your computer or mobile device (compatible with an iPhone, Ipad, or Android device).
-You get a private dashboard, daily meal plan, tons of recipes and an online journal.
+Paleo Restart guides you through a 30-day jump start program that can be restarted as many times as you’d like, all for a one-time low cost!
+You’ll be provided with specially crafted meal plans, shopping lists, lots of tips and inspiration, all on your computer or mobile device (compatible with an iPhone, iPad, or Android device).
+You get a private dashboard, daily meal plan, tons of recipes, and an online journal.

-With the purchase of Paleo Restart, you’ll be able to do three completely different 30-day Restarts.
-After a third time, you can still do new 30-day Restarts for as many times you’d like and use all of the tools provided, except that previous meal plans and information will come back in a rotation.
+With the purchase of Paleo Restart, you’ll be able to do three completely different 30-day restarts.
+After a third time, you can still do new 30-day restarts as many times as you’d like and use all of the tools provided, except that previous meal plans and information will come back in a rotation.